 Superior quality bibs have toweling or a cotton bamboo backing that is soft to touch and should not irritate the baby’s skin.
 Bamboo is also very absorbent which ensures that minimal drool leaks through to the baby’s clothes and skin.

 Another positive to use bamboo for the backing is that it is environmentally friendly as it replenishes at a fast rate and is a is a renewable material.
 Bamboo is the fastest growing woody plant in the world and generates up to 35% more oxygen than equivalent stands of trees.

 The most common fasteners are the plastic KAM snap style of fasteners.
 This is easy to open and close fastener which is extremely practical.
 It also is designed so babies can’t undo the fastener themselves.
 This type is also made in metal however not as common.

 Depending on the manufacturer they will add one or two fasteners.
 The benefit of having multiple fasteners is that it means they are adjustable.

 Another type of fastening device is the drawstring.
 Once again not very common however they are popular on vintage-style bibs.

 We hope that this has been useful for you to determine which will be suitable for you and your baby.
 Please make sure that any babies wearing bibs or neck attire be supervised the whole time.
 We wish you the best for your pregnancy and the exciting times of being a parent.

-Owner, designer and maker of the My Little Love Heart range of baby products.
-I have been working within the fashion industry for over 15 years and specialising in baby accessories for the last 5.
+This article was written by Luisa Figueroa.
+I am the owner, designer, and maker of the My Little Love Heart range of baby products.
+I am a mum to a beautiful daughter and have been working within the fashion industry for over 15 years, specialising in baby accessories for the last 5.
 My love of fashion has enabled me to work and study around the world.